rogerioc/GameKitFractal/README.md

 # sampleGamekiiFractal
-A simple use iOS Game Kit do render a fractal
+A simple use iOS Game Kit to render a fractal

 **Screenshots**